strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Wercel Smallbone
 › Cells 280

 Skewered stone fairy.
 Pet medical project of Torgos Zooth.
 Cursed Aelfadred the Glyph Witch; still thinks this hilarious.
-Related to Ysanne (they don’t get along).
+Related to Ysanne (they don't get along).

 Wants
 : To be saved.